- State Grants

 The Regional Feasibility Planning program is designed to support water and sewer systems in planning for long-term viability through regional solutions.
 Eligible entities that are seeking a path to viability, including regional consolidation or other partnerships, may apply for assistance to assess the feasibility and resource requirements of various alternatives in order to make informed decisions.

 The SC Rural Infrastructure Authority (RIA) Annual Grant Program Strategy reflects the Board of Directors’ plan for distributing grant funds and selecting qualified infrastructure projects.
 It serves as a guiding document for those interested in applying for financial assistance.
 Updated annually in July, each grant program category includes a description of the available funds, eligible activities, priorities and other pertinent information for applicants.

-Learn more about grant program eligibility, match requirements and the application process.
+Learn more about state grant program eligibility, match requirements and the application process.

-Already have a grant?
+Already have a state grant?
 Take a look at the project management procedures, forms and other resources available to help you successfully implement a project.

-Want to learn more about applying for a grant?
-See answers to common questions about the grant program.
+Want to learn more about applying for a state grant?
+See answers to common questions about the state grant program.